 ”A lot of people are concerned inquisitively, not accusationally,” Wolfe said.

 Fears of contamination arose after the Tohoku earthquake and its resulting tsunami struck Japan on March 11, 2011.
 The natural disaster and the aftermath took the lives of nearly 16,000 people.
-After the Fukushima Daiichi Nuclear Power Plant -- located nearly 150 miles north of Tokyo -- was struck by the tsunami, several of the coolant systems for the plant's reactors failed, causing the fuel rods to melt.
-Radioactive materials were then released both intentionally and unintentionally, either in the air or into the ocean.

 The California Department of Public health released a statement last week, which said that there “is no public health risk at California beaches due to radioactivity related to events at Fukushima.”